Portable Microhaplotype Object (PMO)

 Targeted amplicon sequencing is now established as a sensitive and efficient means of obtaining relevant information about a wide variety of organisms.
 Applications are broad and expanding, including microbiome analysis, pathogen identification, detection of antimicrobial resistance, and tracking the spread of viruses, bacteria, and eukaryotic pathogens.

-Many of these applications utilize the full sequences provided by individual reads because they contain multiple, phased variants (microhaplotypes)(Oldoni, Kidd, and Podini 2019) - information that is lost when decomposing these data into independent variants such as SNPs.
+Many of these applications utilize the full sequences provided by individual reads because they contain multiple, phased variants (microhaplotypes)(Oldoni et al. 2019) - information that is lost when decomposing these data into independent variants such as SNPs.
 This information is particularly valuable when sequencing samples containing organisms with more than one sequence per target, such as mixed bacterial samples, commonly polyclonal pathogens (e.g., Plasmodium) (Tessema et al. 2022),(LaVerriere et al. 2022),(Jacob et al. 2021),(Kattenberg Johanna Helena et al. 2023),(Aranda-Díaz et al. 2025),(Sadler et al. 2024), and diploid or polyploid organisms.
 Thus, data formats designed for small variants that do not preserve full sequences, such as the popular variant call format (VCF), are not well suited to store microhaplotype data.

 - Provide a structured and flexible framework to help individual researchers and groups to organize their data in a findable and accessible way.